majidghassemi/GitFetch/README.md

-# GitFetch
+# GitFetch 🤙

-## Fetch users data in the simplest way
+*Fetch users data in the simplest way 👻*
 ### How can i use ?
-     Put **username** in the input field and get information about user such as *name, followers, followings, location* and etc...
+     Put username in the input field and get information about user such as *name, followers, followings, location* and etc...